viur-framework/viur-docs/source/training_datamng.rst

     for skel in query.fetch():
         logging.info("%s is %d years old" % (skel["name"].value, skel["age"].value))

 When executed, this yields in the following index definition in the ``index.yaml`` file.
-The function :meth:`~server.db.Query.order`, that was used above, allows to add an ordering on one ore multiple attributes to a query.
+The function :meth:`~viur.core.db.Query.order`, that was used above, allows to add an ordering on one ore multiple attributes to a query.

 ::